buildtimetrend/python-lib/README.md

 ```

-OR as a Debian package :
+- install as a Debian package :

 `apt-get install python-lxml`